schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	          ; silently skip any parsing errors
 	          nil)))))

 This then allows us to put things together: we only need to compare the difference between MxT and MnT of the current line with the previous smallest temperature spread.
-We'll use destructuring of the result of hte 'parse-day' results to retrieve the needed data, sprinkle in some sanity checks and are done.
+We will use destructuring of the result of hte `parse-day` results to retrieve the needed data, sprinkle in some sanity checks and are done.

 	(defn parse-day
 	  "Parse a day from a line"
 	  [line]
 	  (parse-line line day-pattern))

 	(defn find-lowest-temperature
 	  "Return day in weatherfile with the smallest temperature spread" [weatherfile]